zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

 In this example, to commit our work, we called ``commit()`` on the transaction manager we created and passed to :meth:`~ZODB.DB.open`.

-context managers
+Context managers
 ----------------

 In the examples above, the transaction beginnings were implicit.
-Transaction's were effectively [#implicit-transaction-creation]_ created when the transaction managers were created and when previous transactions were committed.
+Transactions were effectively [#implicit-transaction-creation]_ created when the transaction managers were created and when previous transactions were committed.
 We can create transactions explicitly using :meth:`~transaction.interfaces.ITransactionManager.begin`::

-  tm.begin()
+  my_transaction_manager.begin()

 .. -> src